Accessibility & Inclusion

 ACCESSIBLE RESOURCES – GENERAL PERFORMANCE

-If you are attending a general performance of Beauty and the Beast (not the Relaxed Performance) in Perth, please refer to the below visual story and communication boards.
+If you are attending a general performance of Beauty and the Beast (not the Relaxed Performance), please refer to the below visual story.
+A Relaxed Performance specific Visual Story will be available closer to the performance date.

 AUDIO DESCRIBED PERFORMANCE